Kevin is Next

 • One (1) print from the exterior side of the second bedroom doorknob.

-Considering the inherent conflict of the Largo Police and their episodes of misconduct, independent fingerprint examinations should have been performed.
+Considering the "inherent conflict of the Largo Police and their episodes of misconduct, independent fingerprint examinations should have been performed.

 Hair Samples

-• On June 29, 1990, the Florida Department of Law Enforcement report found that the microanalysis of the hairs obtained from the bedsheets did not match Kevin.
+• On June 29, 1990, the FDLE report concluded that the microanalysis of the hairs obtained from the bedsheets did not match Kevin Herrick.

 Belt Buckle